PrernaKukreti/export-file-system/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Future functionalities
+- Implementation of the export functionality via excel sheet.
+- Disabling the selection for the files with status other than `available` to avoid disclaimer
+- Service implementation to get the actual file details

+Author
+👤 Prerna Kukreti
+📧 Email: kukretiprerna05@gmail.com